snowplow/data-models/README.md

 For local use, the `.scripts/run_config.sh` script can be used to run a config - note that it does not resolve dependencies but runs the playbooks in order of appearance.

+## dbt

+For users using dbt we have the [snowplow-web](https://github.com/snowplow/dbt-snowplow-web) dbt package, allowing you to run the web model via dbt.
+Currently the package only supports Redshift, with BigQuery and Snowflake support to follow soon.
+Similarly, the mobile model will soon be supported in dbt.

 ## Using other tools

 For those who wish to use other tools, one may configure playbooks and config JSON files for the desired model, then use the `.scripts/run_configs.sh` script's `-p` and `-o` flags to fill templates and output pure SQL to file: